crjaensch/AgenticPageIndex/README.md

 An intelligent agent for extracting hierarchical structure from PDF documents using Large Language Models (LLMs) and the OpenAI Agent SDK.

+## Project Background and Motivation

+This project is a complete re-architecture of the original `PageIndex` algorithm, which can be found at [VectifyAI/PageIndex](https://github.com/VectifyAI/PageIndex).

+The original implementation, while effective, was a monolithic script that proved difficult to understand, maintain, and extend.
+This new version, `pageindex-agent`, was created to address these limitations by:

+-   **Adopting an Agent-Based Architecture**: Leveraging the OpenAI Agent SDK, the process is broken down into a pipeline of specialized, cooperative tools.
+This makes the system more modular, robust, and easier to debug.
+-   **Enhancing Core Logic**: The core document structure extraction logic has been refined and expanded with multiple strategies and fallbacks for greater accuracy and reliability across a wider range of PDF layouts.
+-   **Improving Developer Experience**: With a clear separation of concerns, comprehensive logging, and a configurable design, the new architecture is significantly more developer-friendly.

+This project aims to provide a powerful, flexible, and transparent solution for hierarchical data extraction from complex documents.

 ## Features

 - **Intelligent TOC Detection**: Automatically detects table of contents and analyzes structure